-The CANR has pioneered advancements in agricultural and natural resources research, scholarship and outreach.
-Today, our land-grant roots are not only a part of our history, those roots also represent our future.
+The CANR continues to lead advancements in agricultural and natural resources research, scholarship and outreach.

-In 1855, the Agricultural College of the State of Michigan, now known as MSU, was founded to provide a practical education to all citizens regardless of social class.
+In 1855, the Agricultural College of the State of Michigan, now known as Michigan State University, was founded to provide a practical education to all citizens regardless of social class.
 It was the first institution of higher learning in the United States to teach scientific agriculture and educated students to become farmers, engineers, educators and scientists.

 Learning & Community